 Rotman is the first choice MBA for anyone considering an MBA in Canada.
 The Rotman MBA has consistently maintained its position as the best MBA in Canada, with a deep focus on innovation, research, entreprenership and case studies.

 As increasing number of indian applicants turn to Canada for their MBA, number of rejections rise too.
-It is therefore advised to prepare yourself and your applicatiosn for the admissions wisely.
-In this exclusive interview, the Rrotman MBA Admissions Director highlights the most important assessment criterion for MBA admissions, when to apply, how to get scholarships, which rounds to apply in as international applicants, GMAT waivers and much more.
+It is therefore advised to prepare yourself and your application for the admissions wisely.
+In this exclusive interview, the Rotman MBA Admissions Director highlights the most important assessment criterion for MBA admissions in Rotman, when to apply, how to get scholarships, which rounds to apply in as international applicants, GMAT waivers and much more.
 This is a must read for all of Rotman aspirants.

 Imran Kanga | Director, Recruitment and Admissions

 GyanOne: Tell us how applications are evaluated at the Rotman MBA.
 What key qualities does the admissions committee look for?